 In 2019, Haslingfield and the Eversdens embarked on helping to enable the refurbishment of a triple classroom (roofing sheets, paint, new windows and doors) with a target of £5000.

 Would you like to receive our weekly newsletter?
-Every week we circulate an email newsletter which contains weekly service information, news from across our congregation and the Lordsbridge group.
-To […]
+Every fortnight we circulate an email newsletter which contains weekly service information, news from across our congregation and from the Lordsbridge group. […]